openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 To ensure that cluster disaster recovery procedures can still operate smoothly, we will ensure that core control plane components and their operators tolerate the uninitialized taint, to prevent `CCM` blocking new control plane hosts being added if `CCM` is non-functional.
 This will include, but is not limited to: Kube Controller Manager, Etcd, Kube API Server, Networking, Cluster Machine Approver.

+#### Windows Machine Config Operator

+##### Kubelet Changes

+To generate the configuration for Windows nodes, `WMCO` reads the output of MCO's rendered configuration as a basis for its own config for Kubelet on the Windows node.
+As we are making changes to the output of the Kubelet service in `MCO` (namely change the value of the `cloud-provider` flag), we will need to verify that `WMCO` reads this flag and copies its value to the Kubelet Windows service.

+##### Node Initialization

+On most platforms, `Node` initialization is handled centrally by the `CCM`, specifically the Cloud Node Manager (`CNM`) running within it.
+However, On certain platforms (e.g. Azure), the `CNM` must be run on the `Node` itself, typically via a `DaemonSet`.
+Since Red Hat cannot supply or support Windows container images, we cannot run a `DaemonSet` for the `CNM` targeted at Windows Nodes as we would do on Linux Nodes.
+Instead, we must adapt the `WMCO` to, on these particular platforms, deploy a new Windows service that runs the `CNM` on the `Node`.
+This pattern is already in place for other components that are required to run on the host (eg `CNI` and Kube-Proxy), so we will be able to reuse the existing pattern to add support for `CNM` on platforms that require a `CNM` per host.

 ##### Example flag changes for kubelet

 Current flag configuration for kubelet in AWS provider: